Apache Iceberg sink connector

 Existing tables in Iceberg

-If the destination table exists, its schema must exactly match the schema of the table that the connector would have created itself.
+If the sink table exists, its schema must exactly match the schema of the table that the connector would have created itself.

 If the schema of the existing table doesn’t match, you’ll get this error: